Reading through this, one day you’ll understand why I often proclaim in my book that “Nutrition” – is simply a symbiosis of all interpretation/s.

 If you are a vegan, consider my prior articles that are of relevant to you – pea protein meat loaf recipes (though that still require eggs).
 Otherwise for the absolute masochist – there’s my article on prepping / marinating TVPs.

-Whomever you are new to this blog welcome to the Internet’s least visited independent thoughts on nutrition and frugality.
+Whomever you are new to this blog welcome to the Internet’s least visited alternative thoughts on nutrition.

 So “Why” – do we cook?